aashiksamuel/dot-files/README.md

 # dot-files
-A backup of all my personalized config files like zshrc,tmux.cong etc
+Backup of all my personalized config files like zshrc,tmux.conf etc